testflows/TestFlows-WebSite/source/handbook/index.md

 ## Transforming Logs

 Test logs can be transformed using `tfs transform` command.
-See `tfs transform --help` for a detailed list available transformations.
+See `tfs transform --help` for a detailed list of available transformations.

 ### nice